cult-of-coders/meteor-tuts/source/guide/exposure.md

 })
 ```

-The body that will be executed will be:
+The intersected body will look like:
 ```
 {
     firstName: 1,